xqzvyb/COTS/README.md

 # COTS
-Components On The Shelf(Software Components to interface with the different Peripherals of ATmega32 Chip  )
+Components On The Shelf(Software Components to interface with the different Peripherals of ATmega32 Chip)

-details